-Definition of Level IV behaviors Examples of Level IV Misbehaviors Include, but not limited to: Examples of Disciplinary Actions, but not limited to: Frequent or serious Continuation of or extreme Level III Expulsion misbehaviors that tend misconduct Citation to disrupt the learning • Extortion or attempted extortion Confiscation climate of the school. • Bomb threat or threatening phone calls • In-school Acts directed against • Possession/use/transfer of dangerous weapons suspension persons or property • Fighting which could or do pose a threat to the health, safety, or welfare of others in the school.
+Definition of Level IV Examples of Level IV Misbehaviors Include, but not Examples of Disciplinary behaviors limited to: Actions, but not limited to:

+Frequent or serious misbehaviors that tend to disrupt the learning climate of the school.
+Acts directed against persons or property which could or do pose a threat to the health, safety, or welfare of others in the school.
 Such acts will require administrative action which could result in the immediate removal of the students from school and the possible intervention of law enforcement authorities.

-Assault Lighted or ignited objects Theft or possession/sale of stolen property Arson or attempted arson Hacking, cracking, or tampering with the network/computers Inappropriate use of electronic devices Transfer/sale/possession/purchase/procurement /distribution/use or under the influence of unauthorized substances, e.g., drugs, alcohol, or drug paraphernalia Possession, sale, or use of firecrackers, cherry bombs, or other fireworks Disorderly conduct Unauthorized use of fire alarm or equipment Other violations of federal, state, or local laws Terroristic threats Terroristic acts Repeated incidents of bullying/cyberbullying Retaliation against a student for reporting bullying or extortion, or for assisting in an investigation Out of school suspension Permanent removal from bus Restitution for damages to or loss of property ASA Referral to police or district magistrate Referral to outside agency -- -- --
+- Continuation of or extreme Level III misconduct

+- Extortion or attempted extortion

+- Bomb threat or threatening phone calls

+- Possession/use/transfer of dangerous weapons

+- Fighting

+- Assault

+- Lighted or ignited objects

+- Theft or possession/sale of stolen property

+- Arson or attempted arson

+- Hacking, cracking, or tampering with the

+- network/computers

+- Inappropriate use of electronic devices

+- Transfer/sale/possession/purchase/procurement /distribution/use or under the influence of unauthorized substances, e.g., drugs, alcohol, or drug paraphernalia

+- Possession, sale, or use of firecrackers, cherry bombs, or other fireworks

+- Disorderly conduct

+- Unauthorized use of fire alarm or equipment

+- Other violations of federal, state, or local laws

+- Terroristic threats

+- Terroristic acts

+- Repeated incidents of bullying/cyberbullying

+- Retaliation against a student for reporting bullying or extortion, or for assisting in an investigation

+- Expulsion

+- Citation

+- Confiscation

+- RAMS Reflection

+- Out of school suspension

+- Permanent removal from bus

+- Restitution for damages to or loss of property

+- ASA

+- Referral to police or district magistrate

+- Referral to outside agency